IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 If you already have a working dev environment with Glassfish and want to switch to Payara, you must do the following:

 - Copy the "domain1" directory from Glassfish to Payara.
-- Copy the PostgreSQL driver into place like this: ``cp scripts/installer/pgdriver/postgresql-42.*.jar /usr/local/payara5/glassfish/lib``

 ----